tweag/gazelle_haskell_modules/README.md

 `haskell_module` rule is expected to depend directly on the modules of that dependency if at all.

-If the dependency isn't defined in the local repo, or isn't defined with Haskell rules, then the dependcy is added since the source module might depend on it without `gazelle_haskell_modules` being able to determine it.
+If the dependency isn't defined in the same repo, or isn't defined with Haskell rules, then the dependcy is added since the source module might depend on it without `gazelle_haskell_modules` being able to determine it.